 Governmental Funds - Most of the School District's activities are reported in governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end available for spending in future periods.
 These funds are reported using the modified accrual method of accounting, which measures cash and all other financial assets that can readily be converted to cash.
 The governmental fund statements provide a detailed short-term view of the School District's general government operations and the basic services it provides.
 Governmental fund information helps determine whether there are more or fewer financial resources that can be spent in the near future to finance educational programs.
-The relationship (or differences) between governmental activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds are reconciled to the financial statements.
+The relationship (or differences) between governmental activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds are reconciled in the financial statements.

-Fiduciary Funds - The School District is the trustee, or fiduciary, for assets that belong to others, such as school clubs and organizations within the principals' accounts.
+Fiduciary Funds - The School District is the trustee, or fiduciary, for assets that belong to others.
 The School District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.
-The School District excludes these activities from the government-wide financial statements because it cannot use these assets to finance its operations.
+The School District excludes these activities from the governmentwide financial statements because it cannot use these assets to finance its operations.